-Under the Act, fossils on Crown land form part of the land.
-As per section 4 of the legislation, unless fossils are specifically under administration of another minister, branch or agency of government, they are administered by the minister responsible for the Land Act, the Minister of Forests, Lands, Natural Resources Operations and Rural Development.
-The BC Fossil Management Office within the ministry manages the provincial fossil resources on behalf of the Minister, guided by the Fossil Management Framework policy and procedures.
+Under the Land Act, fossils on Crown land are part of the land.
+Unless fossils are specifically under administration of another minister, branch or agency of government, they are administered by the minister responsible for the Land Act.

-Industrial operations and amateur collectors can make important fossil discoveries.
-Members of the public who discover fossils are asked to report the discovery to the Royal BC Museum, BC Fossil Management Office, local museum, the local paleontological society or appropriate staff at the nearest university or college.
+Industrial operations and recreational collectors can make important fossil discoveries.
+Members of the public who discover fossils are asked to report the discovery to the BC Fossil Management Office, Royal BC Museum or local museum.

-More specific guidelines for industry operators on what to do when fossils are encountered can be found on the Industry and User Information page.
+Guidelines for industry operators on what to do when fossils are encountered can be found on the Industry, consultants and users page.

 Provincial approval is required to collect fossils from Crown land.
 Fossils found on land administered by the Park Act, Ecological Reserve Act or Protected Areas of British Columbia Act, are under the authority of the Ministry of Environment.

-Amateur collectors bring many important discoveries to the attention of professional paleontologists.
-The contribution of amateur collectors is becoming increasingly important for scientific discovery as the number of professional paleontologists in the field decreases.
+Recreational collectors bring many important discoveries to the attention of professional paleontologists.
+Their contributions can be important for scientific discovery as the number of professional paleontologists in the field decreases.

-Fossil surface collecting on Crown land for recreational purposes is authorized under the Land Act Permission Policy.
-As Crown land authorizations for resource extraction may have been issued with purposes that may be incompatible with fossil collecting or could create unsafe conditions, recreational fossil collectors are responsible for researching the area they plan to access to ensure it is not on private land, in a park, or within an area already authorized for resource extraction.
+Access to Crown land for fossil surface collecting for recreational purposes is authorized under the Land Act Permission Policy.
+There may be crown land authorizations for resource extraction that are incompatible with fossil collecting, or could create unsafe conditions.
+You are responsible for researching the area you plan to access.
+Make sure it is not on private land, in a park, or within an area already authorized for resource extraction.

 When unusual or rare specimens are discovered or when small quantities of fossils are present at a site, collectors must report findings to the Royal BC Museum, a local museum or the BC Fossil Management Office.

 Collected common fossils can be kept only for personal use, and must not be sold or removed from B.C.
-A fossil collector who is not a member of a local paleontological society is encouraged to check with the BC Paleontological Alliance website to read the code of ethics regarding fossil collecting.
+A fossil collector who is not a member of a local paleontological society is encouraged to review the Vancouver Paleontological Society website’s code of ethics regarding fossil collecting.

 The fossil management principle ensuring that science, heritage and education have highest priority must be satisfied before consideration is given to commercial use of fossils or fossil sites.

-Non-extractive commercial uses, such as guided adventure tourism, may be a suitable activity in specific circumstances as their potential to educate the public on the scientific and educational value of fossils is high with a corresponding low impact on the resource.
+A non-extractive commercial use, such as guided adventure tourism, may be a suitable activity in specific circumstances where the potential to educate the public on the scientific and educational value of fossils is high with a corresponding low impact on the fossil resource.